JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 #### Going it yourself

-Yeah - basically you need what's in the compaion repo - see above.
+Yeah - basically you need what's in the companion repository - see above.

 ### Step #3 - Make it yours

 Modify the `package.json` file.

 You'll want to change the fields for `name`, `description`, `author`, `repository`, `issues`, `bugs`, `homepage`.
 If you change the `license`, then be sure to replace the contents of the `LICENSE` file.

 ### Step #4 - Install the libraries

 We will want to do this pretty early on as it ensures that we have the linting in place, and that will help ensure that we have correctly constructed code .....
 I speak from experience here - the experience of not using it soon enough.

-From the application (repo) root directory run the following:
+From the application (repository) root directory run the following:

 ```bash
 npm install
 ```

-This will add and populate the `node_modules` directory in the root of the application/repo.
+This will add and populate the `node_modules` directory in the root of the application/repository.
 You shouldn't need to touch anything in here.
 You'll now have a directory tree that looks like this:

 ```
 |   .eslintrc.json